xieyuheng/inner/persons/lukasiewicz/aristotle-s-syllogistic.md

 ---
 title: Aristotle's Syllogistic
+subtitle: From the standpoint of modern formal log1c
+author: Jan Lukasiewicz
+years: [1951, 1957]
 ---

-# chapter 1 elements of the system
+# CHAPTER 1 ELEMENTS OF THE SYSTEM

 ## 1. The true form of the Aristotelian syllogism

 Aristotle always puts the predicate in the first place and the subject in the second.
-He never says 'All B is A',
+He never says "All B is A",
 but uses instead the expression
-'A is predicated of all B'
+"A is predicated of all B"
-or more often 'A belongs to all B'.
+or more often "A belongs to all B".

 Barbara :